uf-reef-avl/multilauncher/README.md

 **File Browser** <a name="File Browser"/>

-**Adding/Removing Robots Manually:**
+**Adding/Removing Robots Manually:** <a name="Adding/Removing Robots Manually"/>

 -From the MainWindow, click on the "Add/Edit/Remove Robots" button to bring up the EditRobot dialog window.

-**-Add a new robot:** Type the robot's IP address into the first textfield to the right of the "Selected" label,
+-Add a new robot: Type the robot's IP address into the first textfield to the right of the "Selected" label,
                   the robot's user/host name in the middle textfield, the robot's type/model in the last textfield, and finally click on the "Add Robot" button to add the new robot to the robot table.
                   A message will appear next to the "result" label informing you if the operation was successful or how it might have failed.

-**-Remove a robot:** Click on any of the intended robot's table entries and then click the "Delete Robot" button.
+-Remove a robot: Click on any of the intended robot's table entries and then click the "Delete Robot" button.
 				 To help identify the robot to be deleted its data will be loaded into the three textfields under the table.

 	Warning!: If you have multiple robots listed in the robot table and have selected one, clicking the "Delete Robot" button multiple times